flamableconcrete/Android-Resources/README.md

 # Android-Resources

 Just trying to get a bunch of resources in one place.
-Chack out the other files in this repository!
+Check out the other files in this repository!

 ## Other Resources